Pomax/browser-based-web-editor/README.md

 You can now run `caddy` anywhere.

 ## So then what?

+1. open the `src/docker` directory in a terminal and run `docker build -t local-base-image .`, to create the basic image that all other containers will be using as starting point
+1. open the `data` directory in a terminal and run `sqlite3 data.sqlite3`.
+Once in the Sqlite repl, type `.read schema.sql`, and when that finishes you can double-ctrl-c back out of sqlite.

+With those one-time steps completely, we can run `npm start` whenever we want.

 Open the URL that `npm start` gives you, log in, and then start making projects.
 Project load, and project creation, runs through the following steps: